lipilli/crazy8sbot/game_rules.md

 * Each eight = 50 points
 * Each K, Q, J or 10 = 10 points
 * Each ace = 1 point
-* Each other card is the pip value
+* Each other card is the according value